This is our story...

 My husband and I have always LOVED to travel, so it’s no surprise that this actually interested us.
 Of course at the time it was only a dream, because how could we possibly afford to do that, with 4 kids you have to have a career and income.

 We didn’t let the dream die though it was ever present in our lives, we followed families on You Tube that lived this way, watched, learned, and prayed to find a way to make this happen.

 In the summer of 2016 I started helping out a dear friend with her LuLaRoe business.
 She lived 4 states away so there wasn't a ton I could do but I could help her with anything digital.
 So I edited her pics and created graphics for her.
-That was only the beginning.
+Little did I know this was only the beginning.

-Soon after I started thinking about how I could help others out, designing stuff, but I had no clue how I would do this let alone let people know I am here.
-So I dragged my feet doing anything.
+Soon after I started with her things I got to thinking about how I could help others out, designing stuff, but I had no clue how I would do this let alone let people know I am here.
+So I dragged my feet on doing anything.
 The thoughts about it never left my mind.
-So July 2016 I opened up my Etsy shop, thinking let me give it a try.
+So July 2016 I opened up my Etsy shop, I figured let me give it a try.
 The worst that can happen is that it goes nowhere then I am no worse off, right?

 OH my word!
 My mind was quickly blown away by the need!
 I went from opening up my shop to working 40 hours a week within a weeks time.
 The best part was that I loved working with each and every single one of my customers.
 There are so many customers out there that can attest to what it is like working with me.
 I have many customers that have been with me from the beginning Etsy days.